get-itips/get-itips.github.io/input/posts/sfbonprem-interpretedusertype.md

 That's it, we waited some hours and started to see the expected value for the users (DirSyncSfBUser), then, we followed the guide and removed the last servers and ran Disable-CsAdDomain and Disable-CsAdForest.

-Hope this post helps anyone that stumble upon the same scenario as Dario and me.get
+Hope this post helps anyone that stumble upon the same scenario as Dario and me got.